 Have you ever thought about how it would feel if you lost one or two of your front teeth?
 You probably wouldn’t smile much.
 Face-to-face conversations would be uncomfortable.
 It wouldn’t be easy pronouncing certain words.
 And how about chewing pizza or an apple?
 Until your teeth are gone, you might not miss them.

-Teens and adult weekend warriors experience thousands of injuries each year on the playing field, on the basketball court, while biking or skating, and during other activities.
+Teens and adult weekend warriors experience thousands of injuries each year on the playing field, on the rugby field, while biking or skating, and during other activities.
 Injuries to the face in nearly every sport can harm your teeth, lips, cheeks, and tongue.

 A properly fitted mouthguard, or mouth protector is an important piece of athletic gear that can protect your teeth and smile.
 You may have seen them used in contact sports such as boxing.